edinaftcteams/ftc-shared/README.md

 Read the code and any instructions before you cut and paste it into your project.
-Most of the items included here are meant to help speed up your development by minimizing the "re-invent the wheel" syndrome and at the same time help you to understand various aspects of software development.
+Most of the items included here are meant to help speed up your development by minimizing the "re-invent the wheel" syndrome and at the same time help you understand various aspects of software development.

 > **Note:** The classes under the [TeamCodeSamples](TeamCodeSamples)